skurekjakub/llm-long-horizon-coordination/README.md

 To summarize: artifacts produced by upstream agents naturally turn into prompts for the downstream agents, slowly transforming abstract and declarative artifacts into more imperative, tanglible outputs.

+> This is a super cool emergent feature of the architecture and mega nice!

 Information and completness flows top down and downstream.
 From completely abstract to functionality indistinguishable from boots on the ground work.

 ![information flow](assets/agent-fractal.drawio.svg)